 This post may contain affiliate links.

-This Simple Apple Stuffing recipe is sure to make this holiday season all the more delicious.
+This simple Apple Stuffing recipe is sure to make this holiday season all the more delicious.
 Sweet apples add a new level to buttery savory stuffing.
 Simple to whip up and full of fresh herbs and flavor.
 It’s the perfect compliment to any turkey or Thanksgiving dinner!

 This recipe was originally published in November 2018 and updated October 2021.

 Thanksgiving is coming, and there is one food I can’t wait for the most: stuffing!!!
 I. LOVE.
 STUFFING!
+And I want homemade stuffing, none of the stovetop stuffing, no thanks!

 Between this apple sage stuffing and my butternut squash stuffing, my plate at the table is all set.
 Just give it all to me.
 Nothing else!

-• Savory, rich flavor with a touch of sweet from the apple.
+- Savory, rich flavor with a touch of sweet from the apple.
 A little sweet tartness from the apples in this apple stuffing is just the right amount of vibrance the dish needs.

-• It can be prepared ahead of time.
+- It can be prepared ahead of time.
 You have a lot going on around the holiday dinner.
 Feel free to prepare this apple stuffing the night before and let it soak overnight.
 If doing so, pour the melted butter over top when ready to bake versus the night before.

-• The perfect pairing for your holiday dinner.
+- The perfect pairing for your holiday dinner.
 Whether you are serving up turkey, ham, a roast, lamb–you name it.
 The rich flavor of this stuffing recipe will balance a beautiful spread and enhance your meal perfectly.

-• A great everyday recipe–you don’t need to have this just around the holiday season.
+- A great everyday recipe–you don’t need to have this just around the holiday season.
 Enjoy it year round, or anytime you want a touch of comfort food.

-• celery: adds a perfect crunch!
+- celery: adds a perfect crunch!

-• herbs: I prefer to use fresh in stuffing–sage and thyme.
+- herbs: I prefer to use fresh in stuffing–sage and thyme.
 You can still use dried, but the flavor will be a bit less profound.

-• eggs: large eggs
+- eggs: large eggs

-• nutmeg: a very small pinch.
+- nutmeg: a very small pinch.
 Optional, but it adds a level of flavor you will love!

 How To Make This Apple Sage Stuffing:

-When bread is ready and you have apples chopped, sauté the celery and onion in 4 tablespoons of butter.
-Allow the butter to fully melt before adding the celery and onion.
+- When bread is ready and you have apples chopped, sauté the celery and onion in 4 tablespoons of butter in a large skillet set to medium heat.
 Cook until softened and onion becomes translucent.
-Toss in the fresh herbs and then cook 1-2 more minutes before tossing with the bread cubes.
+Toss in the fresh herbs and then cook 1-2 more minutes.

-Add in the apples to the bowl as well.
-In a separate bowl, whisk the broth, eggs, nutmeg, salt and pepper together.
+- In a separate medium bowl, whisk the broth, eggs, nutmeg, salt and pepper together.
 Pour over the bread mixture and toss to fully coat all of the bread.

-Transfer this mixture to a greased 9×13 inch pan or large casserole dish.
+- Transfer this mixture to a greased 9×13 inch pan or large casserole dish.
 Melt remaining butter and spread over the top of the stuffing.
 I like to use a brush for this.
 If it looks like some of the bread is not covered or dry, add more melted butter to make sure it is all lightly soaked.

-Bake covered in foil for about 20-25 minutes.
+- Bake covered in foil for about 20-25 minutes.
 Remove the foil and bake another 10-15 minutes until the top of the bread is golden brown.
 You can add more butter at any time to spots that look too dry.

 What kind of bread is best for stuffing?